EndangeredMassa/endangeredmassa.github.com/_posts/2017-08-08-how-to-start-linting-projects.md

 # The Result

-We now have a process for incremental maitenance work that we can do in small chunks to improve the state of the code.
+We now have a process for incremental maintenance work that we can do in small chunks to improve the state of the code.
 As long as your team has the appropriate slack time dedicated to maintenance, you'll get through all of this work in no time!

 # I Want More!